Linguistic Bias in ChatGPT: Language Models Reinforce Dialect Discrimination: Related Work

 Previous work has explored some dialect biases in language models.
 This research has largely focused on AAE, for which studies have found evidence of bias in hate speech detection \cite{sap2019risk}, language identification \cite{blodgett-etal-2018-twitter}, speech recognition \cite{Koenecke2020, martin2020understanding, martin2023bias, wassink2022uneven, zellou2024linguistic}, and text generation \cite{deas-etal-2023-evaluation}. \citet{hofmann2024dialect} also find that language models exhibit harmful stereotypes about AAE speakers in hypothetical decisions, such as employment and criminal conviction.
 On synthetic data for several varieties, \citet{ziems-etal-2023-multi} find disparities on common NLP tasks such as semantic parsing.
 On other varieties of English, \citet{yong-etal-2023-prompting} find mixed results for generation of code-mixed Southeast Asian dialects and \citet{ryan2024unintended} find disparities on a dialog intent prediction task for Indian and Nigerian English speakers.\looseness=-1

 Our research aimed to address several gaps in the existing literature.
 To address that most research has focused on AAE or synthetic data, we studied responses to native speaker-authored text in a large-scale study of ten widely spoken varieties of English globally.
-In addition, we aimed to understand how harms affect native speakers in the increasingly common setting of casual interaction with a language model such as ChatGPT by having native speakers evaluate open-ended GPT-3.5 Turbo and GPT-4 responses to text in the varieties they speak.
-To complement previous work based on automatic evaluation metrics with a richer understanding of native speaker perspectives, we recruited native speakers to rate the responses along multiple axes and provide free-text feedback on their experiences.\looseness=-1
+In addition, we aimed to understand how harms affect native speakers in the increasingly common setting of casual interaction with a language model such as ChatGPT.
+To do so, we had native speakers evaluate open-ended GPT-3.5 Turbo and GPT-4 responses to text in the varieties they speak.
+To complement previous work based on automatic evaluation metrics, we recruited native speakers for our evaluation.
+These annotators rated the responses along multiple axes and gave free-text feedback on their experiences to provide a richer understanding of native speaker perspectives.\looseness=-1